Baycken/ECSE425_P4/README.md

     Recieve new register data from WB   | PASS

 testbench.vhd
+  Creates instances of Instruction Memory, Data Memory, and Mips23.
   Reads program from "program.txt", that must be in same source directory as rest of files, and loads instructions into instruction       memory.
-Takes registers, and data memory and writes to files "register_file.txt" and "memory.txt" respetively.
+Takes registers from Mips23, and data memory from data_memory and writes to files "register_file.txt" and "memory.txt" respetively.

 testbench.tcl
   Overarching simulation of entire proccesor.
+Run "source testbench.tcl" with all files in the same source directory.